laceyp99/RAG-Chat/README.md

 # RAG Chatbot

 This application is a Retrieval Augmented Generation (RAG) chatbot built with LangChain and Gradio.
-It processes uploaded documents, splits them into chunks, and builds a vector store so that user prompts are answered in context using OpenAI's Chat model.
+It processes uploaded documents, splits them into chunks, and builds a vector store so that user prompts are answered in context using OpenAI's GPT-4o-mini model.

 ## Supported File Types